-The Corporation owns a national license for CASA, a French-language specialty channel offering entertaining and instructive programming covering all aspects of the household, including decorating, renovations, real estate, cooking, gardening and pets.
+The Corporation owns a national license for CASA, a French-language specialty channel offering entertaining and instructive programming covering all aspects of the household, including decor, renovations, real estate, cooking, gardening and pets.
 This channel was launched on February 19, 2008.
-Its website is accessible at www.qub.ca/tvaplus.
+The website for this channel is www.qub.ca/tvaplus.